digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

 ## Introduction

-In this tutorial, you will learn how to use the [Ambassador Edge Stack](https://www.getambassador.io) ingress.
+In this tutorial, you will learn how to use the [Ambassador Edge Stack](https://www.getambassador.io) ingress (`AES` for short) .
 Then, you're going to discover how to have `TLS` certificates automatically deployed and configured for your hosts (thus enabling `TLS` termination), and `route` traffic to your `backend` applications.
+It can function as an `API Gateway`, an `Ingress Controller` or a `Layer 7 Load Balancer`.

 Why use the `Ambassador Edge Stack`?

 Let us say you are exposing `REST` or `GRPC` APIs for different tasks (reading account info, writing orders, searching orders, etc.).
 Depending on the `API`, you will want to be able to route to a specific target.
 For this to happen, more functionality needs to be built inside the ingress proxy.
 That is `API Gateway`, and it is capable of doing more things besides routing traffic.

-`Ambassador` can be used to handle the functions of an `API Gateway`, a `Kubernetes Ingress Controller` and a `Layer 7 Load Balancer`.
+`Ambassador` abstracts the `Ingress` spec even more, thus making it `easier` to work with, and adds more functionality on top.
+So, for most use cases you don't need to use the `Ingress Controller` functionality of `AES`.
+The recommended way of using AES is via the CRDs, like `Hosts` and `Mappings`.

 After finishing this tutorial, you will be able to: